lukasvermeer/lukasvermeer.github.io/_pages/speaking.markdown

 </div>
 </div>

+### “Going way beyond the typical innovation buzzwords”

+*We hired Lukas to deliver a keynote to a Global audience of Coca-Cola leaders on Experimentation.
+His speech was inspiring, full of insights and meaning, going way beyond the typical innovation buzzwords.
+He was also super professional throughout our partnership.
+I would recommend Lukas to anyone without any hesitation.*

+— Giorgos Vareloglou, REBORRN
+{: .text-right}

+### “Will get heads spinning sustainably”

+Lukas is such an inspiring and charming person!
+He presented us a great keynote about Experimental Culture which surely will get heads spinning sustainably more than once (in a positive way of course).
+I can highly recommend Lukas and his work which is for me key part in being successful as a company now and in the future.

+—Denis Majnaric, dmTECH GmbH
+{: .text-right}

 ### “Fantastic speaker”

 *Lukas spoke at an event I organised for a group of 200+ analysts at Google.
 He was a fantastic speaker; relaxed yet engaging.
 He hosted a particularly insightful live Q+A session.
 I've heard unanimously positive feedback from attendees, all of whom were impressed by Lukas's content, style and delivery.*